SjoerdV/SjoerdV.github.io/_posts/2020-07-20-post-sharing-is-caring-part2-3.md

 ---
-title: "Sharing is caring!
-Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 2 of 3"
+categories:
+- blog
-date: 2020-07-20T10:00:00+02:00
+date: 2020-07-20 10:00:00+02:00
-last_modified_at: 2020-07-20T10:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/sharing-is-caring-part2-3-001.png
-categories:
-  - blog
+last_modified_at: 2020-07-20 10:00:00+02:00
 tags:
+- ExternalSharing
+- ConfigurationChanges
+- MicrosoftSaasConfiguration
+- CloudServiceTenant
+- CompanySettings
+- MicrosoftCloud
+- MicrosoftEcosystem
+- CloudServiceDeployment
+- PracticesInitiative
+- NecessarySettings
+- MicrosoftCloudAppSecurity
+- OrganizationalItPolicies
+- Documentation
 - InformationManagement
 - IdentityManagement
 - DataGovernance
 - MicrosoftTeams
 - SharingIsCaring
 - AzureAD
-  - AzureADB2B
+- AzureB2B
 - ConditionalAccess
 - MCAS
 - Microsoft365
 - AzureDevOps
 - AzurePipelines
 - YAML
 - PlatformOps
 - PlatformAsCode
 - StarterKit
 - PowerShell
 - PnP
+title: Sharing is caring!
+Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 2 of 3
 ---

 This is the second part of a three part blog series, building on the premise to open up your Microsoft 365 Cloud Service tenant to External Parties.
 This second part will describe the *method* of applying the configuration you and your organization decided on.

 The [first part][1] described deciding on *the level* of 'external sharing' your organization cares to embrace.